 By now, she was having consistent panic attacks, nightmares, and breakdowns.
 After one particular episode, she went to a therapist who diagnosed her with PTSD

 After two years of being unable to take the abuse any longer, she took the two children and left.
 She said in her heart that there was no God because of all the things she had been through.
 For five years, she numbed her fear and anxiety with alcohol while raising her kids.

 She then met her third husband, Lawrence.
 They had a daughter together.
 Lawrence followed God and set that example for his family.

 But Cornelia went back to drinking and clubbing while Lawrence was at home with the children.
 Sometimes she would return home at 5:00 or 6:00 in the morning and see Lawrence on the bed praying.
 She would get mad at him because she felt that was his way of trying to manipulate her.

 The couple attended the church, but Cornelia was still resistant to God’s pull on her heart and left.
-But before doing so, she met with the pastor who equip her with a tool that would completely alter her course.
-“Forgiveness”
+But before doing so, she met with the pastor who equipped her with a tool that would completely alter her course: “forgiveness.”

 When she returned to a prayer service at the church, the congregation was asked to write persons they choose to forgive on a whiteboard.
-For Cornelia, only one person came to mind her mother’s old boyfriend.
+For Cornelia, only one person came to mind: her mother’s old boyfriend.
 After she had written his name, she did not feel the same way about him anymore.

-With the grace of God’s forgiveness and a transformed heart, Cornelia began rebuilding the love and trust of her mother, husband and family.
+That was one of the most amazing days of her life.
+She was engulfed by love and soon after gave her life to Jesus.
+She stopped drinking and the panic attacks diminished.
+With the grace of God’s forgiveness and a transformed heart, Cornelia began rebuilding the love and trust of her mother, husband, and family.
 She believes that with God, she can do anything.